 ABOUT THE OFIS MENTORSHIP PROGRAM

-Our Future Is Science (OFIS) is a virtual Mentorship Program that pairs graduate STEM (Science, Technology, Engineering, and Math) students with high school students, fostering a supportive and relatable mentorship dynamic.
+Our Future Is Science (OFIS) is a virtual Mentorship Program that pairs graduate STEM (Science, Technology, Engineering, and Mathematics) students with high-school students, fostering a supportive and relatable mentorship dynamic.

-OFIS emphasizes scientific learning, community engagement, and career exploration, with the goal of bridging gaps between science and societal issues.
+OFIS emphasizes scientific learning, community engagement, and career exploration, with the goal of applying scientific principles to improve local communities.

-Over 8 months, OFIS Mentees craft Capstone Projects through Mentor-guided research and by conducting interviews with scientists and community leaders to create evidence-based solutions to real-world challenges they observe in their communities.
+Over 8 months, OFIS Mentees craft Science Engagement Projects through Mentor-guided research and by conducting interviews with scientists and community leaders to create evidence-based solutions to real-world challenges they observe in their communities.

-OFIS Mentees and Mentors benefit from attending weekly Mentorship Team Meetings and our monthly Community Talk Series featuring scientists, activists, and community leaders.
-They also attend professional development workshops and have access to our social justice e-library, which covers topics such as artificial intelligence, climate change, health disparities, and big data.
+OFIS Mentees and Mentors benefit from attending weekly Mentorship Team Meetings and monthly Community Talks featuring scientists and community leaders.
+They also attend professional development workshops and have access to the OFIS eLibrary, which covers topics such as artificial intelligence, environmental adaptation, health disparities, and big data.

 THE MENTORSHIP PROGRAM EXPERIENCE